fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The period is traditionally said to have ended with the collapse of the Abbasid caliphate due to Mongol invasions and the Siege of Baghdad in 1258.
 A few scholars date the end of the golden age around 1350 linking with the Timurid Renaissance, while several modern historians and scholars place the end of the Islamic Golden Age as late as the end of 15th to 16th centuries meeting with the Islamic gunpowder empires.

+Science and technology in the Islamic world adopted and preserved knowledge and technologies from contemporary and earlier civilizations, including Persia, Egypt, India, China, and Greco-Roman antiquity, while making numerous improvements, innovations and inventions.

+A list of some of the inventions of the Islamic Golden Age:
+* Algebra
+* Hospitals
+* Universities
+* Surgery
+* Modern optics
+* Experimental scientific method
+* Coffee
+* First flying machine
+* Windmill
+* Hand-operated cranes
+* Earliest classification of chemical substances
+* Chemical synthesis
+* Damascus steel
+* Automatic controls (valves, timing devices, delay systems)
+* Programmable machines
+* Chess
+* Glass manufacturing
+* Mental institute
+* Kerosene and petroleum distillation
+* Shale oil extraction
+* Hard soap
+* Observatorium
+* Drug trials
+* Magnifying glass
+* Hyperbolic geometry
+* Spinning wheel

-Peoplee who played a vast role in shaping of sciences during the Islamic Golden Age:
+People who played a vast role in shaping of sciences during the Islamic Golden Age:

 * Al-Zahrawi
 * Abbas ibn Firnas